 I recommend shooting with a tripod every time you take still-life photography images.
 Using a tripod lets you focus on the fine details of your composition.

 A tripod is best when capturing Christmas lights and fairy lights.
-Plus, using a is also useful.
+Plus, using a remote control is also useful.
 Shooting handheld compromises image quality too much.

 If you don’t have a tripod, place the camera on a steady surface and use the camera’s self-timer.
 This helps prevent camera shake when releasing the shutter.
 An affordable tripod we recommend is the Amazon Basics 60″ Lightweight Tripod.